East Texas A&M Lions men's basketball: Arena

 The Field House is shaped like an airplane hangar and has space for three basketball courts crossways.
 The floor allows three games to be played at the same time under one roof.
-The one lengthwise court is reserved for A&M-Commerce basketball and volleyball matches.
+The one lengthwise court is reserved for East Texas A&M basketball and volleyball matches.
 With an arched roof, 58 feet from the ground at the highest point, is supported on steel beams that are stationed at one end.
 The university recently upgraded the hardwood court and placed a giant lion head logo in the center of the court similar to the one at Memorial Stadium.